kjpou1/regimetry/README.md

 ## 📘 Overview

-**regimetry** is a *research-grade*, unsupervised regime detection engine for financial time series.
-It identifies recurring patterns in market behavior by combining transformer-based embeddings with clustering techniques, enabling traders and researchers to isolate distinct phases such as trends, reversals, and volatility shifts.
+**regimetry** is a modular, unsupervised regime detection engine for financial time series — originally developed as a personal research project to explore latent structure and behavioral transitions in markets.

+It combines transformer-based embeddings with clustering and regime structure analysis to help identify and label recurring phases such as trends, reversals, and volatility shifts.

-Originally developed as a learning tool, `regimetry` is evolving into a core analytical component for strategy validation and signal filtering.
+> While built for exploratory analysis, `regimetry` may evolve into a foundational component of my broader trading strategy stack.

 > ⚙️ **Tech Highlights**:
+>
-> - Transformer encoder with positional encoding
+> * Transformer encoder with positional encoding
-> - Attention-based temporal modeling (windowed)
+> * Attention-based temporal modeling (windowed)
-> - Spectral clustering on learned embeddings
+> * Spectral clustering on learned embeddings
-> - Regime drift analysis via Markov transition modeling
+> * Regime structure modeling via Markov transitions, stickiness, and entropy

 ---